lulab/RME/README.md

 - column 6    structure information for this base, 0 stands for single-standed bases, 1 strands for paired bases

 Files for test RNAs are similar with training files except that the last column (structure information) is missing.
-Note that bases with mapping signals are not included in these files.
+Note that bases with probing signals are not included in these files.

-### Step 2: transform structure mapping data into pairing probability
+### Step 2: transform structure probing data into pairing probability

 #### a.
 Run preprocessing scripts